PraffulK11/Form-card/README.md

 # Form-card
-A Form containing User info details.
+A Form containing User info details and reflect details in a card.